MatiasComercio/KUltra/README.md

     $ mvn clean package

 ## Usage
-To compile a .kul file, get the KUltra-jar-with-dependencies.jar generated with the above command (should be on folder 'target'), and run:
+To compile a .kul file, get the kUltra-jar-with-dependencies.jar generated with the above command (should be on folder 'target'), and run:

-    $ java -jar KUltra-jar-with-dependencies.jar compile <path/to/.kul> <destination/path>
+    $ java -jar kUltra-jar-with-dependencies.jar compile <path/to/.kul> <destination/path>
   , where

     <destination/path>